 SOC, working with the University of Pennsylvania and Save America’s Treasures, documented and restored tombs in St. Louis Cemetery No. 1.
 The colorful tombs along the aisle of 9-L show the work of these organizations.

-SOC offers daily tours of St. Louis Cemetery No. 1 at 10:00am, and offers an afternoon tour at 1:00pm on Fridays and Saturdays.
+SOC offers daily tours of St. Louis Cemetery No. 1 at 10:00 am, 11:30 am and 1:00 pm, Monday through Saturday; and 10:00 am on Sundays.
 Tickets are $20 and must be purchased in advance.
 Tickets may be purchased online by clicking here.Share This: